Subbu Panchu

 Subramaniam Panchu Arunachalam, credited as Subbu Panchu or P. Ar.
-Subramaniam (born 16 February 1973) is an Indian actor and film producer.
+Subramaniam (born 20 November 1969), is an Indian actor and film producer.
 Son of noted writer-producer Panchu Arunachalam, Subbu first appeared as a child artist in the Malayalam film Daisy, before working in the production department of his father's P. A. Art Productions.
 He returned to acting with the television series Arasi and shot to fame following his performance in the 2010 comedy film Boss Engira Bhaskaran.
 Subbu has occasionally worked as a voice actor and choreographer as well.

 Career

-Subbu, being born as the son to writer-producer Panchu Arunachalam, had been in the film industry since his childhood.
+Subbu, born to writer-producer Panchu Arunachalam, had been in the film industry since his childhood.
 He made his acting debut at age 14 as a child artist in the Malayalam film Daisy, directed by Pratap Pothen, who was then his neighbour.
 He was soon made by his father to work as an assistant production manager under Balagopi in his father's P. A. Art Productions for the Rajinikanth-starrer Guru Sishyan.
 Since Guru Sishyan, Subbu was involved in all the productions until the most recent release Maya Kannadi (2007), with Subbu being promoted from an executive producer to the main producer.